C2SM/extpar/docs/user_manual/user_manual_04_python_modules.md

 workflow of the Python modules is described below:

-At the beginning of the program information about the environment on which Extpar is running is written to the logfile and all left-overs from prior executions of the same Extpar module are deleted.
+At the beginning of the program information about the environment on which EXTPAR is running is written to the logfile and all left-overs from prior executions of the same EXTPAR module are deleted.
 In a next step each parameter from the namelist 'namelist.py' is checked for correctness as well as assigned to an internal variable for later use in the program.
 The specifaction about the target grid is directly read